 The employer will often negotiate and agree on a social plan with the trade unions.
-There is, however, no obligation to actually reach an agreement.
+However, there is no obligation to actually reach an agreement.

-In general, a one month waiting period will start from the date of notification to the UWV of the employer’s intention to proceed with the redundancies.
-During this period, the employment agreements of the employees who will be made redundant cannot be terminated.
+In general, a one-month waiting period will start from the date of notification to the UWV of the employer’s intention to make employees redundant.
+During this period, the employment agreements of the employees who will be made redundant cannot be validly terminated.

-If the UWV or a redundancy committee does not grant permission for dismissal, the employer may still ask the sub-district court to set aside the employment contracts.
-The sub-district court’s decision may in turn be appealed.
+If the UWV or a redundancy committee does not grant permission for dismissal, the employer may still ask the sub-district court to set aside the employment agreements.
+The sub-district court’s decision may, in turn, be appealed.

-Usually, the notice periods for employers and employees are defined in the employment contract or in a CLA.
+The notice periods for employers and employees are usually defined in the employment agreement or in a CBA.
 The statutory minimum notice periods for employers are:

 The notice period for employees is one month.

-Employment contracts and CLAs may provide for longer notice periods if several rules are taken into account, eg, the notice period for the employee cannot exceed six months and the employer’s notice period has to be twice as long as the notice period for the employee if the notice period of the employee is more than one month.
+Employment agreements and CBAs may provide for longer notice periods if several rules are taken into account – eg, the notice period for the employee cannot exceed six months and the employer’s notice period has to be twice as long as the notice period for the employee if the notice period of the employee is more than one month.

-In circumstances where the sub-district court dissolves an employment contract, it will, in principle, provide that the employment contract will end on the date on which the contract would have ended following proper observance of the notice period.
+In circumstances where the sub-district court dissolves an employment agreement, it will, in principle, provide that the employment agreement will end on the date on which the contract would have ended following proper observance of the notice period.
 The time taken for the proceedings can be deducted, in full, from the notice period.
 However, a notice period of at least one month should remain.

-If the employer fails to observe the notice period, the employee can request the court to award compensation equal to the value of salary they would have been entitled to for the period of notice that the other party failed to observe.
-The concept of pay in lieu of notice is not recognised under Dutch law, but can be agreed upon between the employer and employee in the event the employment is terminated by way of mutual consent.
+If the employer fails to observe the notice period, the employee can request the court to award compensation equal to the value of the salary they would have been entitled to for the period of notice that the other party failed to observe.
+The concept of pay in lieu of notice is not recognised under Dutch law, but can be agreed upon between the employer and employee if the employment is terminated by way of mutual consent.

 Severance Payment (Transition Payment)

 The amount of the payment depends on the duration of employment and the applicable monthly salary, boiling down to one-third of a monthly salary for each service year.
-The transition payment is capped at EUR83,000 (2020 figures) or an annual salary, whichever is higher.
+The transition payment is capped at EUR86,000 (2022 figures) or an annual salary, whichever is higher.

 For the calculation of the transition payment, salary should include base salary, holiday allowance, fixed fringe benefits (such as overtime pay and shift allowance) and variable fringe benefits (such as average bonus, profit distribution and year-end bonus for the last three years).